asengupta/avishek.net/_posts/2021-09-29-functional-analysis-proof-tactics.md

 - Then $$d(x_1,x_2) : x_1,x_2 \in X = \begin{cases} 1 & \text{ if } x_1 \neq x_2 \\ 0 & \text{ if } x_1=x_2 \end{cases}$$
   This works when the distance metric is a "sup" metric like in $$l^\infty$$ space.
   The set is also uncountable, since there are uncountable number of such sequences, and thus can be paired with arbitrary sets to disprove separability.
+- To prove countability, utilise nearness of reals and rationals.
+Prove that a member of the countable set is close enough to the member of the "densee" set to prove separability.
 - **Proofs about closed sets can be simplified by considering known properties of open sets, and then taking their duals.** The direct proof would involve proving properties about sequences which converge to limits, and assuming those limits are contained in closed sets.
 - **For establishing set membership relations**, start with assuming one side (say, the left side), then breaking it down into cases.
 Then, expand membership into the right hand side.
 - When trying to prove that a sequence is Cauchy, where the distance metric is bounded to some non-zero value, derive $$\epsilon$$ by considering the diminishing distance between an arbitrary element and the limit.
 For example: